 You can make them as halves and then seal them together with melted chocolate once set but we are happy with them as is.

 You will also need around 8 cups of flour to create the bed for the moulds and 1 egg to make the indents in the flour.
 The flour is not wasted, you just return it to the container afterwards.

 - 1/4 cup water

-- 1 1/2 tablespoon powdered gelatine
+- 1 1/2 tablespoons powdered gelatine

 - 1 cup sugar

 - 1/3 cup glucose syrup (available in supermarkets, you can use golden syrup but marshmallow will be a light colour instead of white) )